 An Experiential Overnight Artwork In Japan's Mountainous Niigata Region

-Initially created for the 1999 Dream House Art Project, the installation remains permanent for guests to book throughout the warmer months, whilst closing over mid-Autumn and winter where the area reaches heights of 3-6 metres of snow.
+Initially created for the 1999 Dream House Art Project, the installation remains permanent for guests to book throughout the warmer months, whilst closing over mid-Autumn and Winter where the area reaches up to 3-6 metres of snow.

 For the projects 10th anniversary in 2012 for the Tsumari-Art Triennale, a book was published containing over 1862 dreams from the Dream House.
 Bookings can be made in advance through the Dream House site, here.

 Text: Joanna Kawecki